vsauerland/yn-ab-mastermind/README.md

 * codemaker's answers only indicate whether or not a guess coincides with the secret code at all (each answer is either yes or no),
 * all colors of the secret code and each code guess must be distinct.

-The codebreaker strategy and its implementation
+The Codebreaker Strategy and its Implementation
 ===============================================

 The strategy identifies the secret code positions one-by-one,